Battle of Halle: Forces

 Before 1806, a French infantry battalion was made up of nine companies.
 In September 1806, Napoleon decreed that each infantry regiment must have three battalions of eight companies each, including one of grenadiers and one of voltigeurs or skirmishers.
 Each foot artillery battery normally numbered six cannons and two howitzers, while each horse artillery battery counted four cannons and two howitzers.
 The French utilized 4-pounder, 6-pounder, 8-pounder, and 12-pounder cannons, plus captured Austrian pieces.
 The 12-pounders were generally employed by the corps artillery reserve.

-Eugene of Württemberg's Reserve included two infantry divisions, an advance guard, and a cavalry reserve.
+Eugene of Württemberg's Prussian Reserve included two infantry divisions, an advance guard, and a cavalry reserve.

 General-Major Hans Christoph von Natzmer's 1st Division comprised the Natzmer Infantry Regiment Nr.
 54, Kauffberg Infantry Regiment Nr.
 51, and Treskow Infantry Regiment Nr.
-17, two battalions each, the Schmeling and Crety Grenadier battalions, and one and a half foot artillery batteries of 12 guns.
+17, each of two battalions, the Schmeling and Crety Grenadier battalions, and one and a half foot artillery batteries of 12 guns.

 General-Major Balthasar Wilhelm Christoph von Jung-Larisch's 2nd Division consisted of the Jung-Larisch Infantry Regiment Nr.
 53, Kalkreuth Infantry Regiment Nr.
 4, and Manstein Infantry Regiment Nr.
-55, two battalions each, the Vieregg Grenadier battalion, and one and a half foot artillery batteries of 12 guns.
+55, each of two battalions, the Vieregg Grenadier battalion, as well as one and a half foot artillery batteries of 12 guns.

-General-Major Johann von Hinrichs' Advance Guard included the Borell Fusilier battalion Nr.
+General-Major Johann von Hinrichs' Advance Guard included infantry comprising the Borell Fusilier battalion Nr.
 9, Knorr Fusilier battalion Nr.
 12, and Hinrichs Fusilier battalion Nr.
-17, two squadrons of Usedom Hussar Regiment Nr.
+17, as well as cavalry consisting of two squadrons of Usedom Hussar Regiment Nr.
 10, one squadron of Hertzberg Dragoon Regiment Nr.
 9, one squadron of Heyking Dragoon Regiment Nr.
-10, and two horse artillery pieces.
+10, along with two horse artillery pieces.
 The reserve cavalry comprised eight squadrons of Usedom Hussar Regiment Nr.
 10, four squadrons of Hertzberg Dragoon Regiment Nr.
 9, four squadrons of Heyking Dragoon Regiment Nr.
 10, and one horse artillery battery of six guns.

-In total there were 18 battalions, 20 squadrons, and 32 guns.
-The battalion pieces are not counted among the 32 guns, so the Prussians had more cannons.
+In total there were 18 battalions, 20 squadrons and 32 guns present on the Prussian side.
+The battalion artillery pieces of the infantry regiments are not counted among the 32 guns, so the Prussians had more cannons.

 In 1806, Prussian heavy cavalry regiments were made up of five squadrons, while light cavalry regiments usually consisted of 10 squadrons.
 Foot artillery batteries included six 12-pounder cannons and two 10-pounder howitzers, while horse artillery batteries had six 6-pounder cannons and two 7-pounder howitzers.
 An infantry regiment comprised three line battalions.
 Each line battalion had five 174-man companies, while each fusilier battalion had four 165-man companies.
 Each line battalion was assigned a 6-pounder cannon and four gunners to work the piece.
 The fusilier battalions did not go to war with their regimental cannons in 1806.